security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-SFM uses a combination of manual data entry and automated processes to manage location information.
+SFM uses a combination of manual data entry and automated processes to manage Location information.
 The values in ``location:origin`` identify where automation tools should go to obtain spatial information about an object.
-For example, if the value ``osm`` is entered in ``location:origin`` this indicates that the automation tool should query Open Street Map in order to obtain spatial information about a location.
-If ``osm`` were set, then the values in ``location:name`` and ``location:id`` would correspond to the object name and ID number in Open Street Map.
+For example, if the value ``osm`` is entered in ``location:origin`` this indicates that the automation tool should query OpenStreetMap in order to obtain spatial information about a Location.
+If ``osm`` were set, then the values in ``location:name`` and ``location:id`` would correspond to the object name and ID number in OpenStreetMap.
+Locations can be derived from comprehensive online services, as well as other sources like locally-held ``.shp`` or ``.kml`` files.
+The number of origins is unlimited.

 Location: Source
 ----------------

 **Description**

-The UUID of the access point in the source that provides information about the location.
+The UUID of the access point in the source that provides information about the Location.

 **Type of field**